 Ask:

 That is how better domain names are chosen.
-If you have any questions or doubts, you can connect with the author.
+If you have any questions or concerns, you can contact the author. or even reach our team.